 - Residency status.
-While credit card issuers generally prefer people who are citizens or permanent residents of New Zealand, there are some credit cards available for people with temporary residency status.
+While credit card issuers generally prefer people who are citizens or permanent residents of New Zealand, some credit cards are available for people with temporary residency status.
 These cards may have higher minimum income requirements to help meet lending standards.

 - Income vs expenses.
-When you apply for a credit card, you may have to provide information about your current income, spending habits and any existing debts to help issuers determine whether or not you can manage more credit.
+When you apply for a credit card, you may have to provide information about your current income, spending habits and existing debt to help issuers determine whether you can manage more credit.